josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 ## Summary

-You're at the end of your journey, and you've accomplished a lot.
+You are at the end of your journey, and you have accomplished a lot.

 *   You added the necessary dependencies to use HTTP in the app
 *   You refactored `HeroService` to load heroes from a web API